VAT in Sales

 - Add the item for which you are creating the sales transaction and select the VAT amount.

 VAT treatment of your customer can be changed only for that estimate, invoice or the order you create.
-Click on the notification, select the VAT treatment you prefer and click on Update.
+Click the notification, select the VAT treatment you prefer, and click Update.

-You can also set the VAT treatment as a permanent change by checking on the Make it permanent? box.
+You can also set the VAT treatment as a permanent change by checking the Make it permanent? option.

 Sales Outside UK

-For sales (Invoices, Estimates, Sales Orders, Credit Notes) that are made outside the UK, you will be able to find the labels that will denote if its a Goods that is being sold or a Service that is being rendered.
-If a service is billed in the same invoice where an item is being sold outside the UK, then the service will be associated to the item and will be labeled Service Associated to Goods.
+For sales (Invoices, Estimates, Credit Notes) that are made outside the UK, you will be able to find the labels that will denote if it’s a Goods that is being sold or a Service that is being rendered.
+If a service is billed in the same invoice where goods are being sold outside the UK, then the service will be associated to the goods and will be labelled Service Associated to Goods.

-- If the sales is made to countries outside EU, it will get recorded under Your total sales excluding VAT in the VAT return report.
+If sales are made to countries outside the UK, it will be recorded under Your total sales excluding VAT in the VAT return report.

-For Contacts having currencies other than GBP, an Exchange Rate field is provided for you to enter the rate and the value will be calculated.
+For customers having currencies other than GBP, an Exchange Rate field is provided for you to enter the rate, and the value will be calculated.

-If you are selling a product or a service to your customer who is a part of the EU and VAT Registered, then the VAT can be Zero-Rated or a Zero Rate (0%) VAT is charged on your export.
+If you’re a business in Northern Ireland and you are selling goods to a customer who is in the EU and is registered for VAT, then the VAT can be Zero-Rated or a Zero Rate (0%) VAT can be charged on your export.
 To do this, you’ll have to enable the NI protocol from VAT settings and select the VAT treatment as EU-VAT registered [NI Protocol] for the customer.